azizkayumov/lctree/tests/README.md

 | cut         | 1251768         | 3.694333793s    | 4.175882634s          |
 | connected   | 1250180         | 3.662950986s    | 79.612576ms           |
 | path        | 1248543         | 3.68330559s     | 1520.932589532s       |

+\* Benchmarks were run on iMac 24" M1 2021 16Gb.

+\* To reproduce these results, please refer to the `\tests` folder and run the random test by configuring its random seed, the number of nodes, and the number of operations.